franckstifler/tchowafranck/priv/posts/how_i_fixed_compilations_issues_ash.md

 It was a Phoenix, Vue.js project initially and we decided to move it to Ash (more on this in new articles).

 Everything went well until I encountered compilations issues.
 I was modifying a single liveview file, and had all of my domains (7 of them) recompile; *Domains are one of the heaviest things to recompile in Ash*.
-That's about 5s lost everytime I'm wasting each time I save or touch my liveview files.
-I always though Ash was doing something anoying behind the scenes, and that some how there was some relations between my domains I was not seeing.
+That's about 5s lost everytime I'm saving my liveview files.
+I always though Ash was doing something anoying behind the scenes, and that somehow there was some relations between my domains I was not seeing.

-This is not related to Ash only, if you feel you don't understand your Elixir recompile cycles, they're somewhere in your code and giving you that bad DX.
+This is not related to Ash only, if you feel you don't understand your Elixir recompile cycles, they're somewhere in your code that's causing that bad DX.

 ## Where did my troubles come from?
 The first trouble I had was having all the resources in one Domain.
 It was intentionnal because we were migrating from an existing structure with Phoenix Contexts, and putting everything in a single Domain was the easiest thing to do and easy to refactor.
 I never intended the compilation to be as impacted.
 Splitting the app in the corresponding domains solved the first issue we faced.

 The secound trouble was not detectable from eyesigth.
 I have a notifier.ex in my app, which build emails to send to users.
-And because I wanted to have route verified using *Phoenix.VerifiedRoutes*, I did this naive thing in my notifier code:
+And because I wanted to have route verified using *Phoenix.VerifiedRoutes* `(~p"/route)`, I did this naive thing in my notifier code:

 ```elixir
 use Phoenix.VerifiedRoutes,